TeichArmband35/nina-tts-alert/README.md

 After a warning has been processed, the TTS system will not process any other warnings for 5 minutes.
 This cooldown can only be bypassed by the TTS Override.

+> Note: The TTS cooldown requires naaf to be active.
+Without naaf, the cooldown
+> will not count down.

 ### TTS Force
 The TTS Force skips all checks in the `playTTSQueue` function. **Use with caution!**
 This will bypass: